 Within-Firm Reallocation and the Impacts of Trade under Factor Market Imperfection (job market paper)

 Factor market imperfections cause misallocation of inputs across heterogeneous firms.
 Factor markets inside a firm can substitute the markets outside by equalizing marginal revenues from the products within the firm, but not from products at different firms.
 I first show that the sales of a product at a firm rises when the tariffs on the other products of the firm fall, and a firm tends to add a product when the sales of its incumbent products fall.
 These facts suggest that firms' internal factor markets work just as the external ones.
 I measure the shadow prices of inputs and show that lower shadow prices at a firm imply higher survival probabilities of products of the firm.
 Then, I compare the price levels and their changes in two economies with and without internal factor markets.
-From Indian data under the trade liberalization in the 1990s, I find that within-firm reallocation accelerated reduction in price levels by 0.6% each year, and the size of the resulting price gap in the two economies as a whole is roughly the same as the size of the gap explained by trade.
-Methodologically, I estimate production functions without restricting the sample to single-product firms or abandoning bias corrections.
+From Indian data under the trade liberalization in the 1990s, I find that within-firm reallocation accelerated reduction in price levels by 0.8\% each year.
+I also develop a new methodology to estimate production functions with a series of bias corrections in situations in which a firm faces a vector of shocks unobservable to econometricians, and the proxy-variable approach requires some tweak.

 Dynamic Gains from Trade with Internal Factor Markets (in progress)